This post may contain affiliate links.

 For our California RV trip, we decided to bring our Jeep

-There were multiple reasons we decided to travel with two vehicles, instead of just with the motorhome and e-bikes.
+We decided to travel with two vehicles instead of just with the motorhome and e-bikes for multiple reasons.

-- We had camping reservations in the same city for almost two months.
+- Camping reservations in the same city for almost two months.
 We wanted the Jeep to visit friends, explore, go to the dog park, and run errands without breaking camp with the RV.

 - Having stayed in this area many times, we knew the Jeep would be much better suited for running around than our e-bikes.
-The areas we stayed in were not as bike-friendly, and had fewer bike trails than Florida.
+The areas we stayed in were not as bike-friendly and had fewer bike trails than in Florida.